Dealing Effectively with Employee Terminations

 Track and Document Performance

-metrics may use competencies and goals to define expectations, then compare performance against results and behaviors.
+Positions with no straightforward, tangible metrics may use competencies and goals to define expectations, comparing performance against results and behaviors.

 Corrective Action & Termination Guidelines

-Corrective action and termination guidelines are for management and human resources staff to help to ensure consistency, fairness and legal compliance.
-These guidelines would not be defined in your employee handbook but would be used as part of a leader guide or toolkit.
-Corrective action guidelines generally include the following elements:
+Corrective action and termination guidelines help to ensure consistency, fairness, and legal compliance.
+These guidelines are best defined as part of a leader guide or toolkit.
+Corrective action guidelines generally involve elements that include:

-A list of situations that may result in immediate termination such as theft, fighting, drug/alcohol use at work, etc., although take some caution in immediate, “on-the-spot” dismissals;
+A list of situations that may result in immediate termination such as theft, fighting, drug/alcohol use at work, etc.

-- Clear understanding of the termination meeting including script review, exit interview, final paycheck and benefit procedures.
+- A clear understanding of the termination meeting, including script review, exit interview, final paycheck, and benefit procedures.

-Before a final decision is made, make sure to review all documentation and work with Human Resources to address the following important questions:
+Before a final decision is made, make sure to review all Documentation and work with Human Resources to address the following essential questions:

 - How has the company handled this type of situation in the past?
 Be consistent!